Dun & Bradstreet Holdings Inc. (DNB) Just Got Our Attention

-Dun & Bradstreet Holdings Inc. (NYSE:DNB) went up by 2.35% from its latest closing price compared to the recent 1-year high of $29.55.
-The company’s stock price has collected -0.09% of loss in the last five trading sessions.
+Dun & Bradstreet Holdings Inc. (NYSE:DNB) went down by -2.17% from its latest closing price compared to the recent 1-year high of $29.55.
+The company’s stock price has collected -2.12% of loss in the last five trading sessions.
 Press Release reported on 05/24/21 that Dun & Bradstreet Announces Appointment of New Executives

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.